Techcable/globgroups.rust/README.md

 ```

 ## Notes
+There is a pure-python version of this library [globgroups.py](https://github.com/Techcable/globgroups.py).

-There is an old python version in `misc/globgroups.py`
+There is an older (and much buggier) single-file python version in `misc/globgroups.py`